kimsukimsu/Introduction_to_Computer_Vision_Assignment2/README.md

 -Practical Demonstration/Feasibility (5 points)

-    Option A (Coding track): run a prototype experiment, test a model, do possible ablation and report results.
+---Option A (Coding track): run a prototype experiment, test a model, do possible ablation and report results.

-    Option B (Non-coding track): provide a feasibility analysis, workflow diagram, collection plan, and manual annotation sample for the dataset you are proposing.
+---Option B (Non-coding track): provide a feasibility analysis, workflow diagram, collection plan, and manual annotation sample for the dataset you are proposing.

-    Option C: Create a small/mini dataset (what is proposed in point 2)
+---Option C: Create a small/mini dataset (what is proposed in point 2)

 # 1. Project Overview
 MVTec-Shift is a novel synthetic dataset designed to benchmark the robustness of unsupervised anomaly detection models against environmental domain shifts.